-As a participant in the Commonwealth's AEPS and net metering program through our landfill gas-to-energy project, we remain very concerned as previously expressed to the PAPUC and IRRC with the final revised ruling passed by the PAPUC on June 9, 2016.
+As a participant in the Commonwealth's AEPS and net metering program through our solar energy project, we remain very concerned as previously expressed to the PAPUC and IRRC with the final revised ruling passed by the PAPUC on June 9, 2016.
 We ask your Office disapprove this final revised rulemaking, as the IRRC has now twice done.
-The new legal definition of what is considered a "utility" which says "A person or entity that provides electric generation, transmission or distribution services, at wholesale or retail, to other persons or entities" is so broad that it appears to negate any chance of any party involved in any form of electricity production or distribution to anyone.
-It is setting a precedent by declaring any alternative energy producer that basically provides power to anyone else as a "utility".
+The proposed legal definition of what is considered a "utility" which says "A person or entity that provides electric generation, transmission or distribution services, at wholesale or retail, to other persons or entities" is so broad that it appears to negate and, in effect, disqualify from net-metering any party involved in providing any form of electricity production or distribution to anyone else.
+It is setting a precedent by declaring that any alternative energy producer that provides power to anyone else is a "utility".
 The Public Utility Code specifically excludes Electric Generation Suppliers (non-PAPUC regulated suppliers) from the definition of a public utility.
 A utility is traditionally considered a provider of services for the good of the general public.
 A small, on-site, non-regulated alternative energy system is simply not a utility by any definition.
-This new utility definition in conjunction with the revised customergenerator definition (which goes beyond the statutory language) does not support the AEPS Act's intent to promote renewable generation.
-The results of these changes will
+This new utility definition in conjunction with the revised customer-generator definition (which goes beyond the statutory language) does not support the AEPS Act's intent to promote renewable generation.
+The results of these changes means 30% to 50% (assuming PA market penetration mimics the national market share) of solar projects on houses who have third party providers would no longer be eligible for net metering - severely impeding existing Crayola LLC · 1100 Church Lane, PO Box 431 · Easton, PA 18044-0431 · (610) 253-6272